Next Certificate Program Start: 06/06/2022

-The Heavy Equipment Colleges of America has five other locations in addition to our Conyers, GA location:
+The Heavy Equipment Colleges of America has other locations in addition to our Stonecrest, GA location:

-In addition to oil, gas, railroad, waste disposal and recycling, and construction, graduates from our heavy equipment training schools enter entry level positions in other industries.
+In addition to oil, gas, railroad, waste disposal & recycling, and construction, graduates from our heavy equipment training schools enter entry-level positions in other industries.
 These include jobs in:

 Interested in learning more about our programs?
-Schedule a visit to our location and see for yourself the kind of learning experiences that we have carefully crafted to ensure our students’ success.
+Schedule a visit to our location and see for yourself the kind of learning experiences that we have carefully crafted to help our students succeed.
 You can use the map below to help plan out the most efficient route from your home.
 For even more information or for clarification about how to find our location, contact us today!
 Our admissions team is always happy to help answer your questions and provide guidance wherever possible.

 Heavy Equipment College of Georgia